 An Academic Elective.
-Drawing upon real life clinical practice and observing teaching sessions of their own, their peers and others, participants have the opportunity to explore the nature of clinical teaching and learning in selected programs, and to identify ways of improving teaching skills and maximizing students' learning.
-Research in clinical teaching and its relation both to educational theory and to current practice.
+Drawing upon real life clinical practice and observing teaching sessions of their own, their peers and others, participants have the opportunity to explore the nature of clinical teaching and learning in selected programs, and to identify ways of improving teaching skills and maximising students' learning.
+Research in clinical teaching and it relation both to educational theory and to current practice.

-78.125G Planning, Conducting and Evaluating Educational Workshops S1 L2 to formulate a plan for a workshop for their colleagues in an important educational area, with opportunity to practise various techniques for enhancing active participation, and subsequently to conduct the workshop, evaluate its process and outcomes, and report on it.
+78.125G Planning, Conducting and S1 L1 Evaluating Educational Workshops

+In an attempt to develop their skills in all aspects of conducting workshops, participants are guided to formulate a plan for workshop for their colleagues in an important educational area, with opportunity to practise various techniques for enhancing active participation, and subsequently to conduct the workshop, evaluate its process and outcomes, and report on it.